 Employee alleges that the RIF was procedurally and substantively flawed.
-She questions the reasons for, and Agency's use of contractors to handle the workload of the positions eliminated by the instant RIF.
-She argues that there was no true budgetary reduction or curtailment of work and that the costs associated with using contractors as Placement Specialists exceeded the amount of money saved by conducting the instant RIF.
-Employee also claims that Agency has not offered any evidence 1) of budgetary constraints at the time of the RIF; 2) to support the reorganization of NPU; 3) to show that a curtailment of work was necessary; or 4) that the competitive level was eliminated.
+He questions the reasons for, and Agency's use of contractors to handle the workload of the positions eliminated by the instant RIF.
+He argues that there was no true budgetary reduction or curtailment of work and that the costs associated with using contractors as Placement Specialists exceeded the amount of money saved by conducting the instant RIF.
+Employee also claims that Agency has not offered any evidence 1) of budgetary constraints at the time of the RIF; 2) to support the reorganization of NPU; or 3) to show that a curtailment of work was necessary.

 In Anjuwan v.
 D.C.
-Department of Public Works, 44 the D.C.
+Department of Public Works, the D.C.
 Court of Appeals ruled that OEA's authority over RIF matters is narrowly prescribed.
 The Court ruled that OEA lacked authority to determine whether an Agency's RIF was bona fide and explained that OEA's authority is to determine whether the RIF complied with applicable District personnel statutes and regulations dealing with RIFs (emphasis added).
-45 The Court further noted that OEA does not have the "authority to second guess ... management decisions about which position should be abolished in implementing the RIF."
-46 OEA has interpreted the ruling in Anjuwan to include that this Office has no jurisdiction over the issues of whether an Agency's budgetary shortfall, curtailment of work, or RIF was bona fide, nor can OEA entertain an employee's claim regarding how an agency elects to use its monetary resources for personnel services or chooses which position are subject to a RIF.
-In
+The Court further noted that OEA does not have the "authority to second guess ... management decisions about which position should be abolished in implementing the RIF."
+OEA has interpreted the ruling in Anjuwan to include that this Office has no jurisdiction over the issues of whether an Agency's budgetary shortfall, curtailment of work, or RIF was bona fide, nor can OEA entertain an employees' claim regarding how an agency elects to use its monetary resources for personnel services or chooses which position are subject to a RIF.
+In this case, how Agency elected to reorganize internally